A Replica-BCS theory for dirty superconductors: Introduction

 \section{Introduction}

-Experimental observations in the past few decades reveal that an anomalous metal (or failed superconductor) state often exists between the superconductor-insulator (SIT) or superconductor-metal (SM) transition in a large number of superconductor thin film systems induced by change of some non-thermal parameters\cite{kapitulnik2019colloquium}, and the challenge for theorists is to uncover the (presumably) common mechanism that leads to this surprising state.
-Inspired by this discovery, we revisit the problem of dirty superconductors using a replica-symmetric BCS (RS-BCS) theory, assuming that besides potential disorder, the interaction between electrons is also random with a net attractive interaction.
-Our approach generalizes the usual BCS mean-field theory by taking into account the plausible contributions from multiple solutions of BCS mean-field theory in the presence of disorder when calculating the free energy of the system.
-It differs from other replica approaches which aims at deriving field theoretical description(s) for quantum superconductor-insulator(metal) transition\cite{ioffe2010disorder,sknepnek2004order,feigel2000keldysh,phillips2003elusive}.
+Experimental observations in the past few decades reveal that an anomalous metal (or failed superconductor) state often exists between the superconductor-insulator (SIT) or superconductor-metal (SM) transition in a large number of superconductor thin film systems induced by change of some non-thermal parameters\cite{kapitulnik2019colloquium,Sacepa2020quantum,wang2023quantum}, and the challenge for physicists is to uncover the (presumably common) mechanism that leads to this surprising phenomenon.
+Motivated by these discoveries, we revisit the problem of dirty superconductors by developing a replica-symmetric BCS (RS-BCS) theory for the system, assuming that in addition to potential disorder, regions with opposite signs of interaction exist in the system with a net attractive interaction between electrons.
+We shall consider two dimensional (2d) systems or three dimensional (3d) systems with strong enough disorder such that all single-electron eigenstates are localized.
+In this case, the system can be viewed as consisting of weakly coupled dirty superconductor grains of size $\sim L^d$ where $L$ is the length of the electron localization and $d=$ the dimension of the system \cite{Sacepa2020quantum,bouadim2011single, read1995landau, 2023intrinsic}.
+The RS-BCS theory is applied to describe a single dirty superconductor grain of size $\sim L^d$ with the assumption that the macroscopic system can be considered as dirty superconductor grains coupled weakly to each other.

+Our approach generalizes the usual BCS mean-field theory by taking into account the plausible contributions from multiple solutions of the BCS mean-field theory in the presence of disorder and the presence of both attractive and repulsive regions in the system.
+It provides an efficient way of averaging over disorder compared with numerical calculations where a large number of systems with different disorder potential configurations have to be sampled\cite{bouadim2011single, ghosal2001inhomogeneous}.
+It also differs from other replica approaches which aim at deriving the field theoretical description(s) for the quantum superconductor-insulator(metal) transition or investigating other plausible fixed points starting from effective quantum rotor (or quantum $x-y$) models\cite{ioffe2010disorder,sknepnek2004order,feigel2000keldysh,phillips2003elusive,ye1993solvable,read1995landau}.
+The effect of a magnetic field that violates time-reversal symmetry and provides an explicit pair-breaking mechanism destroying superconductivity is not considered in this paper.